HSBC sees fewer London jobs move on softer Brexit hopes

-LONDON HSBC (HSBA.L) sees the chances of a hard Brexit receding after Britain's shock election result, which could result in fewer jobs moving out of London, its investment bank chief said.
+LONDON (Reuters) - HSBC (HSBA.L) sees the chances of a hard Brexit receding after Britain's shock election result, which could result in fewer jobs moving out of London, its investment bank chief said.

 HSBC, Europe's biggest bank, has said it could move up to 1,000 investment bankers to Paris, where the bank has a license and significant operations, in the event of a hard Brexit that would mean losing access to the single market.